gilch/hissp/docs/macro_tutorial.rst

    ... __import__('builtins').globals().update(
    ...
 QzSTAR_=mul)

-And the params tuple doesn't technically have to be a tuple:
+And the :term:`params tuple` doesn't technically have to be a tuple:

 ..
 Lissp::